4src/xfun/less.md

 When I teach graduates students about SE and AI, I offer 100+   tips, tricks,  and techniques for making SE and AI better.
 Here, I show those points using the simplest code base I could make (less than a 1000 lines of code).

-So keep reading if you prefer specific examples to abstract descriptions.
+So if you prefer specific
+examples to abstract descriptions, then keep reading.

 ## The Great Secret to Simpler Software